 Individuals with PSDs are granted special permissions so that they have the freedom to access public services without prejudice.
 Below are the main public rights granted to individuals with psychiatric service dogs:

-- Owners of PSD have access to nearly any public areas where pets are normally not allowed.
+• Owners of a PSD have access to nearly any public areas where pets are normally not allowed.
 This includes grocery stores, restaurants, taxi cabs, theaters, buses, government buildings, medical offices, parks, churches, airplanes, and more.

-- PSDs can access public areas without incurring a pet fee.
-This means that airlines, landlords, or hotels cannot charge an owner extra for bringing their dog.
+• PSDs can access public areas without incurring a pet fee.
+Airlines, landlords, or hotels cannot charge an owner extra for bringing their dog.
 This is highly beneficial to the handler as pet fees can generally be quite high.

-- Public entities are not permitted to seat handlers with PSDs away from regular patrons.
-They must be treated equally as all other guests.
+• Public entities cannot seat handlers with PSDs away from regular patrons.
+They must be treated equally to all other guests.

-These federally protected rights can be reassuring for individuals with psychiatric service dogs as it means they can access services while still having the comfort and protection of their animal.
+These federally protected rights can be reassuring for individuals with psychiatric service dogs as they can access services while still having the comfort and protection of their animal.

 How to Get a Psychiatric Service Dog

-There are also other criteria that need to be met before one can get a psychiatric service dog.
+Other criteria must be met before getting a psychiatric service dog.
 These include:

 Before you consider getting a psychiatric service dog, it’s worth reviewing the criteria above and assessing your financial situation.
 Training for PSDs can cost between thirty to forty thousand dollars, and you’ll need to budget in costs for food, maintenance, and vet visits, too.
 While a service dog is an effective aid for supporting mental health conditions, it is a big commitment that should be carefully considered.